TandoorRecipes/recipes/docs/install/docker.md

 ### Plain

 This configuration exposes the application through an nginx web server on port 80 of your machine.
+To avoid collisions you can specificy a different port using the NGINX_PORT variable from your .env file

 ```shell
 wget https://raw.githubusercontent.com/vabene1111/recipes/develop/docs/install/docker/plain/docker-compose.yml